unmeimusu/av/README.md

 # AV Calculator
-A Calculator on top of AlpineJS and VueJS.
+A calculator on top of AlpineJS and VueJS.